 - Permissions: To support all IBM StoredIQ Platform features, the following effective access profile rights to a Centera pool must be enabled:

 - Read

 - (D)elete

 - (Q)uery

 - (E)xist

 - (W)rite

 - Retention

-- (H)old

-- Centera Pools: If you have an integrated Centera server, you need to create a Centera pool before you can add a Centera volume.
+- (H)old - Centera Pools: If you have an integrated Centera server, you need to create a Centera pool before you can add a Centera volume.
 Unlike other volumes, Centera servers are not placed into volume sets but into Centera Pools.
 After you create a pool, the Centera pool is in the list of available choices when a Centera volume is added.

 - 1. Go to Administration > Data sources > Specify volumes. - 2.
 In Centera pools, click Create new pool to open the Centera pool editor. - 3.
 Enter a unique name for the Centera pool in the IBM StoredIQ Platform pool profile name text box. - 4.
 Choose how to define the pool.
-Select either Structured Output or Single text field and enter a connection string. - Specify Access: Enter a profile name and Secret for the pool. - Use .pea file: This file is a pool-entry authorization.
-For information about creating this type of file, see Centera Monitor and Administration Guide. - 5.
+Select either Structured Output or Single text field and enter a connection string. - Specify Access: Enter a profile name and Secret for the pool. - Use .pea file: This file is a pool-entry authorization. - 5.
 If you chose Structured input, click Add new connection in the Connections section. - 6.
 Enter the IP address for an access point on the server, and then click Add.
 Multiple access points can be specified for failover in the event of a problematic access node. - 7.
 Click OK to save the pool.
 The pool is now available in the Add volumes dialog when a Centera volume is added.